 Based on where you are going, Google Trips offers you relevant travel guides you can download and use offline.
-The info in the downloaded bundle includes the contact info, ratings and reviews of places to visit (if you have saved places from Maps, it is included too).
+The info in the downloaded bundle includes the contact info, ratings, and reviews of places to visit (if you have saved places from Maps, it is included too).

 Nevertheless if you’re looking for directions, this will require location services and an active Internet connection.
-As you can tell, a lot of the travel info Google Trips falls back on are made available from other Google services like Google Maps, but as a travel planner app, it probably has to do a lot more to keep up with the rest of the planner apps here.
+As you can tell, a lot of the travel info Google Trips falls back on is made available from other Google services like Google Maps, but as a travel planner app, it probably has to do a lot more to keep up with the rest of the planner apps here.

 If you are an adventurous type but not really a good planner, how about looking at other trips planned by fellow travelers for inspiration?
-Triphobo lets you look at other globetrotters’ itineraries or find ground tours in over 15,000 cities in the databse.
+Triphobo lets you look at other globetrotters’ itineraries or find ground tours in over 15,000 cities in the database.
 You can work on top of a complete itinerary and customize them to suit your travel style and needs, rather than start from scratch.

 On top of that, one of the best things about Triphobo is the smart planner.
 It is a tool where you can make travel arrangements through multiple cities, all on the same page.

-Choose the cities you want to stopover, dates of travel, how you want to travel from city to city, book your flights, airline, departure time or buy bus tickets all inside the app.
-Along the way you can also check the ratings of hotels and other accommodations, as well as find things to do, and make relevant bookings straight from the app itself.
+Choose the cities you want to stopover, dates of travel, how you want to travel from city to city, book your flights, airline, departure time, or buy bus tickets all inside the app.
+Along the way, you can also check the ratings of hotels and other accommodations, as well as find things to do, and make relevant bookings straight from the app itself.

 This one is for travelers who have specific needs and would like to get answers to their burning questions before making a booking.
 Gogobot is a community-powered review site which tackles restaurants, hotels and attractions in major cities.

 The site also has a full range of hotel deals to choose from in major cities.
-You can search by the hotel class & type, date of travel or price.
+You can search by the hotel class & type, date of travel, or price.
 These hotels also carry reviews and ratings by Gogobot members.

 If you’re not sure about the Internet access of your destination, here is an app you can work offline.
 You just need to download the travel guide for the destination you want first, then you can work the app like an offline map.

-It sifts through open content sources like Wikipedia Flickr, TouristEye and World66 for data and reviews then comes up with personalized travel guides for users.
+It sifts through open content sources like Wikipedia, Flickr, TouristEye, and World66 for data and reviews, then comes up with personalized travel guides for users.

 The Android app also has a currency converter, weather forecast (requires connection), phrasebooks for your communication needs and info about local festivals, culture and food offerings.
 While you can book hotels straight from Triposo, the search is powered externally by Booking.com.

 TripIt has two versions: one free, the other Pro ($49 a year).
 Both let you create, edit, store and share travel plans, as well as sync to your favorite online calendar.
-However, only the pro version give you more flight-related features such as real-time flight status, better seat notifications, reward points tracking, and VIP travel benefits from their travel partners.
+However, only the pro version gives you more flight-related features such as real-time flight status, better seat notifications, reward points tracking, and VIP travel benefits from their travel partners.